 Revisit the Material After the Session

 Your tutoring experience doesn’t have to end when your tutor logs off, and there’s evidence to suggest that it shouldn’t.
 One of the best ways to ensure that you don’t immediately forget what you learned during your tutoring session is to review the material after the session is over and then again a day or two later.
 To ensure you have something to review, it’s a good idea to take notes during the session.
-Alternatively, some online tutoring websites provide resources such as saved sessions and online note-taking tools that can help with your review practice.
+Alternatively, some online tutoring websites provide resources such as saved sessions and online note-taking tools that can help with your review practice and test prep.
 Be sure to take advantage of these and reserve some extra time on your calendar for the purposes of review.

 - American Psychological Association: The Nine Secrets of Learning